SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 > ## Software metadata vs documentation
 >
-> Metadata is for finding software while documentation is for understanding it
+> Metadata is for finding software while documentation is for understanding it.
 >
 {: .callout}

-## What are the existing / commonly used standards / descriptions for software metadata (Fatma)
+## What are the existing commonly used standards descriptions for software metadata

 **Definition**
 A standard can be defined as:
 - A structure agreed and adopted by a community
 - A pattern or model used or accepted as normal or average
-- A standard may be represented by an Ontology, or a Controlled Vocabulary, etc
+- A standard may be represented by an *ontology*, or a *controlled vocabulary*, etc.

 For capturing good meta-data, it is better to use an existing standard